ao5357/turner-cookbook/readme.md

 ## Development
 [ao5357](https://github.com/ao5357) did the paper-to-pixels data entry and is morphing the data into an ebook.
-If you'd like to contribute by way of recipe images or typo fixes, feel free to push request.
+If you'd like to contribute by way of recipe images or typo fixes, feel free to pull request.